DayZ-n-Chill/DayZ-Colorful-UI/README.md

 ## Step 8

 **Test on Local Server**:
-- Test it on the built-in local server.
-Choose from one of 7 built-in maps including:
+- Choose from one of 7 built-in maps including:
   - Chernarus
   - Livonia
   - Deer Isle